7 September 2017 – by Andrea Warner – CBCMusic

 The gentle lilt of his guitar, that familiar voice a little more road-worn but still warm and wise, and those words.
 This is his first studio album in seven years, but few lyricists help us to know ourselves more deeply than award-winning singer-songwriter Bruce Cockburn.

 Above is the chorus from “40 Years in the Wilderness,” the third track off of Cockburn’s new record, Bone On Bone.
 CBC Music has the advance stream playing a week ahead of its Sept.
 15 release.
-Listen via our player [for Canada], pre-order the album here and get a list of his Canadian tour dates here.
+Order the album here and get a list of his Canadian tour dates here.

 A week after Bone On Bone drops, Cockburn will be inducted into the Canadian Songwriters Hall of Fame on Sept.
 23 in Toronto, alongside Beau Dommage, Stéphane Venne and Neil Young.
 It’s a fitting honour for Cockburn, who, over the course of almost five decades in the music industry, has penned some of the most thoughtful and enduring folk and pop songs of the 20th and 21st centuries, including his U.S. breakthrough, “Wondering Where the Lions Are,” and the gorgeous “Lovers in a Dangerous Time.”